 Chris Benner (director of the Institute for Social Transformation) and Manuel Pastor (director of the Equity Research Institute at the University of Southern California)

 California’s Salton Sea region is home to some of the worst environmental health conditions in the country.
-It is also ground zero for a new “lithium gold rush”—a race to extract a mineral critical to the rapidly expanding electric vehicle and renewable energy storage markets.
-With enough lithium lurking beneath the surface to provide a third of global demand, who will benefit from the development of this precious resource?
+Recently, however, it has also become ground zero in the new “lithium gold rush”—the race to power the rapidly expanding electric vehicle and renewable energy storage market.
+The immense quantities of lithium lurking beneath the surface have led to predictions that the region could provide a third of global demand.
+But who will benefit from the development of this precious resource?
+A work of stunning analysis and reporting, Charging Forward shows that the questions raised by Lithium Valley lie at the heart of the “green transition.”

 Equity in Multilingual Schools and Communities

-George C. Bunch (Associate Professor in UCSC’s Education Department)
+George C. Bunch (Professor in UCSC’s Education Department)

 Co-editors: Amanda K. Kibler, Aída Walqui, and Christian J. Faltis